tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/设备端接入手册/SDK跨平台移植_intl.md

 2. SDK kernel implementation layer

-Here is the core implementation part of the C-SDK, which encapsulates features such as the MQTT channel based on the HAL API.
+This is the core implementation part of the C-SDK, which encapsulates features such as the MQTT channel based on the HAL API.

 > Note: